roemmele/answerquest/README.md

 This should install all the required dependencies (which includes pytorch, transformers, and spacy).

-To run the library, you'll also need the question generation (QG) and question answering (QA) model files.
+To run the library, you'll also need the question generation (QG) and question answering (QA) model files (if using QA only, the QG models are not needed - see below under "Usage").
 To download these files, clone the repo and run the download script in the top level of the repo:

 `bash download_models.sh`